Culture of the United States Marine Corps: Physical fitness and martial arts

 The Marine Corps places a high institutional value on physical readiness, preparing the individual's body for the rigors of combat.
 Mandatory participation in three hours weekly of physical exercise, termed "Physical Training" or PT, is considered a minimum starting point; further fitness is rewarded by better evaluation scores, which increase promotability, as well as benefits for winning athletic competitions.
-In addition, height and weight standards and body fat percentage ensure that marines are fit and present a good military appearance.
+In addition, height and weight standards and body fat percentage ensure that Marines are fit and present a good military appearance.
 Chronic lack of physical fitness can be grounds for administrative punishment and even discharge in extreme situations.
-The Physical Fitness Test is performed annually to assess a marine's fitness, and higher scores weigh in his or her favor for promotions.
+The Physical Fitness Test and Combat Fitness Test are performed annually to assess a Marine's fitness, and higher scores weigh in his or her favor for promotions.

 To encourage physical training, Commandant James T. Conway authorized a new physical training uniform based on a tracksuit and the development of the Combat Fitness Test to better simulate the specific stressors of combat.

-For decades, marines learned a variety of martial arts and other methods of hand-to-hand combat, but these were irregular processes that varied greatly between units and eras.
+For decades, Marines learned a variety of martial arts and other methods of hand-to-hand combat, but these were irregular processes that varied greatly between units and eras.
 Eventually, the Corps solidified its various teachings into the LINE combat system, but its inherent inflexibility was evident.
 In 2001, the Marine Corps initiated a new program, called Marine Corps Martial Arts Program (MCMAP).
-Because of an expectation that urban and police-type peacekeeping missions would become more common in the 21st century, placing marines in even closer contact with unarmed civilians, MCMAP was implemented to provide marines with a larger and more versatile set of less-than-lethal options for controlling hostile but unarmed individuals.
+Because of an expectation that urban and police-type peacekeeping missions would become more common in the 21st century, placing Marines in even closer contact with unarmed civilians, MCMAP was implemented to provide Marines with a larger and more versatile set of less-than-lethal options for controlling hostile but unarmed individuals.
 It is also a stated aim of the program to instill and maintain the "warrior ethos" within Marines.
 The Marine Corps Martial Arts program is an eclectic mix of different styles of martial arts melded together and consists of boxing movements, joint locking techniques, opponent weight transfer, ground grappling, bayonet, knife and baton fighting, non-compliance joint manipulations, and blood restriction chokes.
 Marines begin MCMAP training in boot camp, earning the first of five belts.